 Norway substitution and booking

 With 79 minutes on the clock, the visitors make their second and what turns out to be final substitution of the game: Striker Agdestein, who had not had an easy debut, came off to be replaced by midfielder Kjetil Rekdal.
-The latest introduction was a 19 year old who had left his native country to go in search of fortunes abroad.
-He was currently on the books with West German Bundesliga club Borussia Mönchengladbach, and so was a team mate of defender Herlovsen.
-Rekdal had, however, yet to make his first team bow at club level since leaving Molde, where he had been a first team member since the age of 16.
+The latest introduction was a 19 year old who was on the cusp of leaving his native country to go in search of fortunes abroad.
+He had agreed a move to West German Bundesliga club Borussia Mönchengladbach, and so would be a team mate of defender Herlovsen from the turn of the year.
+Rekdal had just seen the domestic season out with Molde, where he had been a first team member since the age of 16.
 He was a tall, gangly player, and was indeed introduced as a striker rather than a midfielder.
 Rekdal would see the game out in a role next to Jakobsen.